alan-turing-institute/trustchain/docs/ion.md

     ```console
     $ mv ~/Downloads/bitcoin-24.0.1 /Applications
     ```
-    This folder contains an executable file named `bitcoind` which we will run to start Bitcoin Core.
+    The download contains an executable file named `bitcoind` which we will run to start Bitcoin Core.

     !!! info "Sign the Bitcoin Core executable files"